-- 10.2.1 The MCO, and its Subcontractors, shall pursue TPL recovery for funds under this Contract in a manner that is consistent with state and federal law and that will not interfere with the recovery activities of the STATE nor other MCOs under contract with the STATE. - 10.2.2 The MCO and its Subcontractors shall respond to all inquiries from any party regarding third party litigation or subrogation interest within thirty (30) days of receiving the request. - 10.2.3 The MCO and its Subcontractors shall resolve all cases for funds under this Contract within ninety (90) days after the MCO receives a settlement offer or demand. - 10.2.4 If any case is not resolved within ninety (90) days, the MCO must refer the case to the STATE for review and potential resolution. - 10.2.5 Upon referral, the STATE shall have ten (10) business days to review the case.
+- 10.2.1 The MCO, and its Subcontractors, shall pursue TPL recovery for funds under this Contract in a manner that is consistent with state and federal law and that will not interfere with the recovery activities of the STATE nor other MCOs under contract with the STATE. - 10.2.2 The MCO and its Subcontractors shall respond to all inquiries from any party regarding third party litigation or subrogation interest within thirty (30) days of receiving the request. - 10.2.3 The MCO and its Subcontractors shall resolve all cases for funds under this Contract within ninety (90) days after the MCO receives a settlement offer or demand.
+The MCO shall track and report to the STATE upon request the cases and their status, using technical specifications developed by the STATE. - 10.2.4 If any case is not resolved within ninety (90) days, the MCO must refer the case to the STATE for review and potential resolution. - 10.2.5 Upon referral, the STATE shall have ten (10) business days to review the case.
 If, in the sole judgment of the STATE, the MCO and its Subcontractors have made a good faith effort to resolve the case, it shall be referred back to the MCO and its Subcontractors and the STATE may assist with finalizing the settlement.
-If a case is referred to the STATE for resolution, and is not returned after ten (10) business days, the case will be resolved by the STATE, and the MCO is no longer entitled to retain any amounts recovered. - 10.2.6 The MCO and its Subcontractors shall submit a monthly report to the STATE (Tort Settlement Tracking) with the age of all settlement offers or demands.
-The report is due on the 25th of the month following the report month, in a form and format determined by the STATE.
+If a case is referred to the STATE for resolution, and is not returned after ten (10) business days, the case will be resolved by the STATE, and the MCO is no longer entitled to retain any amounts recovered. - 10.2.6 The MCO and its Subcontractors shall submit a quarterly report to the STATE (Tort Settlement Tracking) with the age of all settlement offers or demands using technical specifications developed by the STATE.
+The report is due on the 25th of the month following the report quarter, in a form and format determined by the STATE.